kyxap1/starred/README.md

 ## Go

+- [ec2-metadatafs](https://github.com/jszwedko/ec2-metadatafs) - EC2 metadata and tags as a filesystem
 - [gotools](https://github.com/Mykolaichenko/gotools) - Go Tools
 - [terraform_cashier](https://github.com/Bjorn248/terraform_cashier) - Designed to analyze terraform template files and return a cost estimate of running the infrastructure, assuming AWS is the target cloud.
 Perhaps other clouds can be supported going forward?
 - [k6](https://github.com/loadimpact/k6) - A modern load testing tool, using Go and JavaScript - https://k6.io